Rite Aid Corporation Corporate Governance Guidelines

 Consideration should be given to rotating committee members periodically, but the Board does not have a firm policy mandating rotation of committee assignments, since there may be reasons to maintain an individual director's committee membership for a longer period.

 Frequency and Length of Committee Meetings

 The committee chair, in consultation with committee members, will determine the frequency and length of the meetings of the committee.
 The committee chair will report the highlights of meetings to the full Board following each meeting.

 The committee chair, in consultation with the appropriate members of the committee and management, will develop the committee's agenda.
 Any director, however, may recommend the inclusion of a specific agenda item for any committee meeting, regardless of whether the director is a member of such committee.

 Each committee will conduct an annual self-evaluation of its performance and report its assessment to the Board.

 The independent directors perform an annual evaluation of the Chief Executive Officer.
 The evaluation should be based on objective criteria, including performance of the business, accomplishment of long-term strategic objectives, and development of management succession.
 The evaluation will be used by the Compensation Committee in the course of its deliberations when considering the compensation of the Chief Executive Officer.

 The Chief Executive Officer should provide to the Board an annual assessment on succession planning.
-There should also be available, on a continuing basis, the Chief Executive Officer's recommendation as a successor should he or she be unexpectedly disabled.
+There should also be available, on a continuing basis, the Chief Executive Officer's recommendation as a successor should he or she become unexpectedly disabled.
 This topic should be addressed regularly in Executive Session.